jenslind/electron-release/readme.md

 # Electron-publish-release [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)
 > Publish a new release of your app to Github.
-Should be used togheter with: [electron-gh-releases](https://github.com/jenslind/electron-gh-releases).
+Could be used togheter with: [electron-gh-releases](https://github.com/jenslind/electron-gh-releases).

 ## Install